elrasco/go_anngular_app/README.md

 ### What is this repository for? ###

 This repository contains both backend and frontend of Empatica Homework.
+You can find frontend application in frontend folder and the backend application in the backend folder.

 This solution can be deployed as multi container docker application, this means that you can use doccker-compose tool to get it up and running.
 You can deploy without docker as well (check the READMEs of the single projects).